-The chambon is used to encourage the horse to work in a longer, lower outline, using the muscles over the back, quarters and neck.
-It’s ideal for the early stages of a horse’s education or in retraining.
-“It’s effective for horses who go in a hollow outline, with their head up, back dropped and quarters trailing,” explains expert instructor and dressage trainer Tara Osborn.
-“By encouraging the longer, lower frame, the horse will learn to use his back muscles and engage his quarters.
+“A chambon is effective for horses who go in a hollow outline, with their head up, back dropped and quarters trailing,” explains expert instructor and dressage trainer Tara Osborn.
+“By encouraging the longer, lower frame, the horse will learn to use their back muscles and engage the quarters.
 It must be introduced slowly and the horse must be encouraged forward into the contact to get the best results.”

 A cord clips to each bit ring and then passes upwards and through a loop on each side of a poll strap.
 From here, the cords drop downwards to attach to a single strap that passes between the horse’s forelegs and loops onto the girth or roller.

-The chambon acts on the poll and, via the bit, on the corners of the mouth.
-When the horse raises his head higher than desired, the bit is raised in the mouth and poll pressure is applied.
-As soon as he lowers his head the pressure is removed.
+The chambon mainly relies on poll pressure.
+It acts on the poll and, via the bit, on the corners of the horse’s mouth.
+When the horse raises their head higher than desired, the bit is raised in the mouth and poll pressure is applied.
+As soon as the horse lowers their head the pressure is removed.
 In effect, the horse works the chambon.

 - Developing suppleness of the back